snehask7/NPTEL-Software-Testing/Week10/4 - Testing of OO Applications.md

 * 9 kinds of faults/anomolies
   * ITU: inconsistent type use - descendent class does not override any inherited method. if class C extends T and C adds new methods, object can be used as both T and C and methods in T might make object go to state that is inconsistent for C
   * SDA: State definition anomaly - state interactions of descendant not consistent with ancestor.
 Class C extends W and X overrides methods in W, but variables that are defined by a overriden method may never be defined because the overriding method is executed instead and other functions may use the variable that must have been defined by the overriden method
-  * SDIH: State definition inconsistency -
+  * SDIH: State definition inconsistency - Local variable introduced in class definition and name is same as another inherited variable.
+Local variable is only referred to unless super.v used (hidden variable).
+Anomoly if method defines local variable and sends to another method in a different class which is expecting inherited variable from ancestor
-  * SDI: State defined incorrectly
+  * SDI: State defined incorrectly - overriding method defines same variable that overriden method defines.
+  * SVA: State visibility anomaly: X extends W and Y extends X. W may have a private variable which is not visible by descendant but needs to be used by descendant overriding method
+  * IISD: indirect inconsistent state definition - descendent adds extension method that defines inherited state variable
+  * ACB1: Anomalous construction behavior 1
+  * ACB2: Anomalous construction behavior 2
+  * IC: Incomplete construction